exercism/v3-beta/README.md

 - **[Page: Mentoring/Workspace](https://exercism.lol/mentoring/inbox):** (All tabs)
 - **[Page: Mentoring/Queue](https://exercism.lol/mentoring/queue):**
 - **[Page: Mentoring/Testimonials](https://exercism.lol/mentoring/testimonials):**
+- **[Flow: Mentoring/Discussion](https://exercism.lol/mentoring):** Working through starting mentoring, posting comments, and ending a discussion from the **mentors** perspective
 - **[Page: Journey/Badges](https://exercism.lol/journey/badges):**

+Note that for issues that appear both in "Exercise/Mentoring" and "Mentoring/Discussion" flows, only one issue needs to be added.

 #### What is in/out of scope?